 So, if coaching is used more, and studies show a good return on investment, how do you select an executive coach?
 Here are seven considerations to help you get the best coach for your situation.

 Leadership coaches leverage behavioral science training and real-world business experience to enable the growth and development of senior executives and high potentials.
-Business coaches, on the other hand, are experienced leaders in specific industries and can provide insight and developmental support in specific content areas.
+On the other hand, business coaches are experienced leaders in specific industries and can provide insight and developmental support in specific content areas.

-On the other hand, if the person is new to a senior role, and you want her to be the best she can in that position, then you probably want a business coach.
+On the other hand, if the person is new to a senior position and you want to provide role- or industry-specific advice, then you might want a business coach.
 A former C-suite executive who has been in this role can help your newcomer navigate the challenges effectively, avoid pitfalls, and get off to a strong start.

 2) Get a great listener, not an advice-giver